-- 1. Measure the CO2 concentration in the chamber through the gas sample port with a FYRITE or other independent instrument.
-Several readings should be taken to ensure accuracy. - 2.
+- 1. Measure the CO2 concentration in the chamber through the gas sample port with an independent instrument.
+Take several readings ensure accuracy. - 2.
 Press the Mode key until the Cal indicator lights. - 3.
-Press the right arrow until "IR CAL XX.X" appears in the message center. - 4.
+Press the right arrow until "IR CAL XX.X%" appears in the message center. - 4.
 Press the up/down arrow to adjust the display to match the independent instrument reading. - 5.
 Press Enter to store the calibration. - 6.
 After Enter is pressed, the unit will go into a calibration cycle that will last 5 to 6 minutes.
 The control panel is locked during this cycle. - 7.
 Press the Mode key to return to Run mode.